9 dispatches

 Physics

-Spacetime is not a pre-existing stage — it's built from atoms.
+Spacetime is not a pre-existing stage — it is built from atoms.
 Gravity is the residual force of stacking.

 Physics